When the convention center is the real anchor

 Make the work day easy

-Keep the base, cafe, and dinner inside the same Seaport/Fort Point map.
+Keep the base, cafe, dinner, and morning restart inside the same Seaport/Fort Point map.

-• Use Seaport Hotel when BCEC or waterfront meeting blocks are fixed.
+• Use Seaport Hotel when BCEC, waterfront meeting blocks, or airport-sensitive timing are fixed.

-• Use Flour Fort Point for a simple morning anchor before sessions.
+• Use Flour Fort Point for a simple morning anchor before sessions instead of starting the day with a cross-town food errand.

 Work plus weekend